jaccomoc/jactl/docs/pages/language-features.md

 }
 ```

-It is also possible to us `unless` instead of `if` if that is more natural:
+It is also possible to us `unless` instead of `if` when that is more natural:
 ```groovy
 def fib(x) {
   return 1 unless x > 2